dylan-lang/zlib/documentation/source/zlib-binding.rst

 .. constant:: $z-deflated

-   The deflate compression method (the only supported in this version).
+   The deflate compression method (the only one supported in this version).

    :type: :drm:`<integer>`